Midland Counties Railway: Origin

 At this point, the citizens of Northampton campaigned for the line to pass through their town rather than Rugby.
 Not surprisingly, at that late stage, it was refused.
 It has been suggested that, having opposed the London and Birmingham, they had seen the error of their ways.
 Such a line would have been longer and more expensive, shortening the journey to London by very little, but extending that to Birmingham excessively.

 By that time, the North Midland Railway and Birmingham and Derby Junction Railway had been formed with the intention of meeting at Derby.
 The line to Pinxton threatened it, particularly as, in 1834, the Midland Counties had mooted the possibility of an extension to Clay Cross.

 At the same time, the Birmingham and Derby link with the London and Birmingham Railway in a southwards direction at Hampton-in-Arden, threatened the Midland Counties.
 The two railways came to a private agreement to withdraw the competing lines from their Bills.

 At last in 1836 the Midland Counties' Railway Bill went before Parliament and survived its passage through the House of Commons.
 However, there were still powerful interests ranged against it.
 Firstly there were the canal owners with which it was being built to compete.
-Secondly, the Bill still included the Pinxton line, to the extreme annoyance of the Birmingham and Derby line's directors.
+Secondly, the bill still included the Pinxton line, to the extreme annoyance of the Birmingham and Derby line's directors.
 There was a distinct possibility that the Lords would insist that the North Midland was connected to it instead of proceeding to Derby, losing the NMR some twenty miles of line and its connection to Birmingham and the West Country.
 Accordingly, it was dropped.

-The Bill received Royal Assent on 21 June 1836 without the connection to Pinxton.
+The Midland Counties Railway Act 1836 (6 & 7 Will.
+4. c. lxxviii) received royal assent on 21 June 1836 without the connection to Pinxton.
 Since this was the original reason for building the railway, one can imagine the feelings of the Nottinghamshire miners.